 » What makes Aikido a unique martial art?

-The grace and power of Aikido comes from using the attacker’s force to throw or pin him/her with minimal effort.
+The grace and power of Aikido comes from using the attacker’s force to throw or pin them with minimal effort.
 Aikido principles of blending and non-resistance also teach students to seek creative alternatives in conflict, both physical and verbal.
 As students gain confidence, they discover that force does not have to be met with force.

 Aikido defenses involve minimal strikes and no kicking.
 Instead, the student uses circular movements to control the attack.
 Aikido emphasizes open-hand defenses, allowing one to move quickly (making a fist involves muscular contraction, which takes time) and rely on proper technique and internal energy (ki) rather than physical strength.
 This “soft” power allows the student to throw with devastating force or with the gentleness of a summer breeze.